KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 <sub>[**back to top**](#table-of-contents)</sub>

-### Troubleshooting is a Lifestyle 😎 by Jack Linke
+### Troubleshooting is a Lifestyle 😎

-Jack started off the talk with a quote and described indicator categories.
+Jack Linke started off the talk with a quote and described indicator categories.

 "If your only tool is a hammer then everything looks like a nail."
 Abraham Maslow